Architectural model, Gloucester Street Offices, Sydney, Philip Cox / Cox Architects, New South Wales, Australia,

 It is arguable that a building containing 40,000 square metres of office space will inevitably have an overwhelming impact, both aesthetically and functionally, on a precinct comprised primarily of low-rise 1920s commercial buildings such as that between the southern end of Gloucester and Cumberland Streets, The Rocks.

-The design of Syrius responds to its setting in several ways, although its Brutalist finish and massing does not.
+The design of Syrius responds to its setting in several ways, notably its fractured Habitat - influenced massing.
 A decade later the incorporation of heritage-inspired elements was commonplace, and the finishes and detailing of the Gloucester Street model are typical of PostModernism's brief moment.
 Hence the masonry finishes were to closely match those of Science House which was to be incorporated into the development while, according to the architects: 'The formal details...such as entablatures and column capitals were developed as exaggerated contemporary elements, thereby avoiding historic replication while, from a distance, appearing consistent with surrounding buildings'.
 [Cox Architects: Selected and current works, Images Publishing, 1997, p.40].
 The overall massing of the proposed building is stepped down towards the south to reduce overshadowing of Lang Park.

 Charles Pickett, curator Design and built environment